Have you ever considered money goals by age?

 Some 20-somethings still scarf down low-cost Kraft dinners while seated on the same sagging futon they had in undergrad.
 Others have saved a comfortable nest egg as well as sufficient credit to qualify for a mortgage.
 How do you become more like the latter and less like the former?

 The smartest money moves occur early in life while years stretch ahead seemingly endlessly, leaving plenty of time for interest to compound.
-Consider making the following six savvy moves in young adulthood to enjoy greater financial peace of mind for life.
+Make the following six savvy moves in young adulthood and reach your money goals by age 25.

 1. A Plan to Pay off Student Loans

 Student loan debt makes up a sizable chunk of change for many.
 And the longer you take to pay down the balance, the more interest accrues.
 This process can result in paying thousands more over the course of your loan.

 Create a monthly budget and dedicate a certain amount above the minimum payment to eliminate student loan debt more quickly.
 Does cash burn a hole in your pocket like wildfire?
 Set up your direct deposit at work to direct a specified amount to a separate account you use only for paying down debt.

 2. An Emergency Fund